Randall Kenan: Writings

 Kenan's first novel, A Visitation of Spirits, was published in 1989.
 While a few critics praised the book, it did not receive much attention; however, this situation changed with the publication in 1992 of Kenan's second book, a collection of short stories titled Let the Dead Bury Their Dead.
 The stories, based in the fictional community of Tims Creek, focused on (among other things) what it meant to be poor, black, and gay in the southern United States.
 The book was hailed as a revival of classic southern literature and was nominated for the Los Angeles Times Book Award for Fiction, was a finalist for the National Book Critics Circle Award, and was named a New York Times Notable Book.
 The short-story collection also brought renewed attention to his first novel, which was likewise set in Tims Creek.

+Kenan’s work is widely recognized for blending elements of Black Southern life with speculative and supernatural motifs.
+Though he did not become a traditional science fiction or fantasy writer, Kenan was a lifelong fan of those genres.
+He grew up in Chinquapin, North Carolina, where he was deeply immersed in comic books, fairy tales, and science fiction.
+As a child, he aspired to emulate authors such as Arthur C. Clarke and Isaac Asimov, and he remained an avid comic book collector throughout his life.
+His writing reflects these influences through its engagement with Afrofuturism, magical realism, and popular culture.

+Scholars have increasingly read Kenan’s fiction through the lens of Black queer studies and Afrofuturist discourse, noting how his use of fantasy, folklore, and biblical allusion interrogates race, sexuality, and southern religious traditions.
+His work is known for exploring queer transformation, historical trauma, and the supernatural as metaphors for societal alienation and personal identity crises.

 In 1993, Kenan published a young adult biography of gay African-American novelist and essayist James Baldwin.
 Kenan frequently stated that Baldwin was one of his idols.
 He then spent several years traveling across the United States and Canada collecting oral histories of African Americans, which he published in Walking on Water: Black American Lives at the Turn of the Twenty-first Century (1999).

 Kenan won a number of writing awards, including a Guggenheim Fellowship, a Whiting Award, the Sherwood Anderson Award, the John Dos Passos Prize, and the Rome Prize from the American Academy of Arts and Letters.

 In 2007, Kenan published The Fire This Time, a non-fiction book whose title references James Baldwin's 1963 The Fire Next Time.

 In August 2020, Kenan published If I Had Two Wings, a short-story collection.

+In August 2022, Black Folk Could Fly: Selected Writings was published posthumously.
+The book is a collection of essays written by Kenan, largely published in "magazines and quarterlies."